kaapana/kaapana/docs/excluded/ug_workflows.rst

 ---------------
 | **What's going on?**
 | 1) All meta data saved in Elasticsearch are deleted
-| 2) For every DICOM within the PACs the dag extract-metadata is triggered to write the meta data back to Elasticsearch
+| 2) For every DICOM within the PACs the dag service-extract-metadata is triggered to write the meta data back to Elasticsearch

 **Input data:**
 | None